-Pure water (H2O) contains no dissolved salts or minerals and zinc will react quickly with pure water to form zinc hydroxide, a bulky white and relatively unstable oxide of zinc.
-Where freshly galvanised steel is exposed to pure water (rain, dew or condensation), in an oxygen deficient environment, the water will continue to react with the zinc and progressively consume the coating.
-The most common condition in which white rust occurs is with galvanised products that are nested together, tightly packed, or when water can penetrate between the items and remain for extended periods.
+Pure water (H2O) does not contain any dissolved salts or minerals, and will react swiftly with zinc to form zinc hydroxide—a bulky white and moderately unstable oxide of zinc.
+When newly galvanized steel is exposed to pure water (for example, rain, dew, or condensation) in an oxygen-deficient setting, the water will continue to react with zinc and slowly corrode the coating.

 Avoiding White Rust Formation

-• Pack the items to permit air circulation between the surfaces
+- The items must be packed to allow air circulation between the surfaces

-• Stack the packed items to allow water to drain out
+- The packed items must be piled up to allow water to drain out

-Once the galvanised surface has been attacked and the zinc hydroxide compounds have formed, it is desirable to remove the oxide products from the surface because:
+After the galvanized surface has been compromised and the zinc hydroxide compounds have developed, it is better to remove the oxide products from the surface, as:

-• Their presence inhibits the formation of stable carbonate based oxides and
+- Their presence stops the development of stable carbonate-based oxides

-The effect on the galvanised coating can range from very minor to extremely severe and various levels of remedial treatment are available to deal with white rust problems at the various levels at which they are likely to occur.
+The effect on the galvanized coating can differ from extremely trivial to extremely serious, and various levels of remedial treatment are available to handle various problems relating to white rust.

 Light White Rusting

-This is characterized by the formation of a light film of white powdery residue and frequently occurs on galvanised products during periods of heavy rain.
-It is particularly evident on areas that have been buffed or filed during quality assurance operations.
-These treatments remove the passivated surface from the galvanizing and expose unoxidised zinc to attack from rainwater.
-Provided the items are well ventilated and well drained, white rust rarely progresses past this superficial stage.
-It can be brushed off if required but will generally wash off in service with normal weather.
-No remedial treatment is generally required for this level.
+This is characterized by the formation of a light film of white powdery residue, and frequently occurs on galvanized products during heavy rain seasons.
+It is particularly evident in regions that have been buffed or filed during quality assurance operations.
+In these treatments, the passivated surface is taken off, and un-oxidized zinc is open to attack from rainwater.
+Furthermore, if the items are well-drained and well-ventilated, white rust barely forms beyond this superficial phase.

 Moderate White Rusting

-• Using a cloth pad wet with aluminium paint, rub the surface with the pad to apply a thin film of aluminium paint to the affected area to blend it with the adjacent unaffected galvanised surfaces.
+- Using a cloth pad wet with aluminum paint, the surface should be rubbed to apply a thin film of aluminum paint to the affected area to blend it with the neighboring unaffected galvanized surfaces

 Severe White Rusting

-This is characterized by very heavy oxide deposits.
-Items may be stuck together.
-Areas under the oxidized area may be almost black and show signs of red rust.
-A coating thickness check will determine the extent to which the galvanised coating has been damaged.
-Remedial treatment to reinstate the coating should be undertaken as follows:
+Severe white rusting is characterized by extremely heavy oxide deposits.
+The products may be fixed together.
+Regions under the oxidized area may be almost black, and display signs of red rust.
+The degree to which the galvanized coating has been damaged can be established by checking the thickness of the coating.
+Remedial treatment to restore the coating should be performed as given below:

-• Apply one or two coats of approved epoxy zinc-rich paint to achieve required dry film thickness of 100 microns minimum.
+- One or two coatings of approved epoxy zinc-rich paint should be applied, to achieve the necessary dry film thickness of at least 100 µm

-Where white rusting has occurred and the item may be subject to continuing exposure that may propagate similar corrosion, re-passivating of the surface can be done by treating the surface with a solution of 5% sodium dichromate 0.1% sulphuric acid, brushing with a stiff wire brush for 30 seconds before thorough rinsing of the surface.
+The surface can be re-passivated where white rusting has occurred, and the item can be continuously exposed to spread the same kind of corrosion.
+Re-passivation of a surface can be achieved by treating the surface with a solution of 0.1% sulfuric acid and 5% sodium dichromate, then brushing with a solid wire brush for 30 seconds, and finally rinsing the surface thoroughly.